lumicks/pylake/docs/tutorial/force_calibration.rst

     lk.calculate_power_spectrum(volts, sample_rate=force_slice.sample_rate, fit_range=(1e2, 23e3), num_points_per_block=350)

 To fit the passive calibration data, we will use a model based on a number of publications by the Flyvbjerg group :cite:`berg2004power,tolic2004matlab,hansen2006tweezercalib,berg2006power`.
-This model can be found in `PassiveCalibrationModel`.
+This model can be found in :class:`~.PassiveCalibrationModel`.
 It is calibrated by fitting the following equation to the power spectrum:

 .. math::